Working from Home: The Right Way

-Some employees will be working from home for the first time, which means figuring out how to stay on tasks in a new environment that may not lend itself to productivity.
+Some employees will be working from home for the first time, which means working out how to stay on top of tasks in a new and unfamiliar environment.
 Fret not, there are ways to deliver results and avoid going stir-crazy, from setting up a good workspace to communicating with your team!

 Regardless of the pandemic, the key to working from home is clear communication with your manager, your team and your clients.
-As most staff spend their usual working routine in close proximity to an office environment, communication was direct and effortless.
-With remote work being mandatory for most people, that’s all out of the window!
+As most staff spend their usual working routine in close proximity to an office environment, communication was direct and in person.
+Now with mandatory work from home for many, that’s all out the window!

 Communication breakdown becomes a blocker if your company is not familiar with working remotely.
-Your managers may not be used to virtual management as this requires a suite of tools to be set-up beforehand or maybe they’re just not familiar with technology in general.
+Your managers may also not be used to virtual management as this requires a suite of tools to be set-up beforehand or they might not be familiar with technology in general.

-While communicating with your team from home, it helps every bit as much if there are functions that can provide face-to-face meetings more seamlessly and easily accessible.
-Apps like Slack, Zoom, Skype, Zello enable your team to achieve effective communication throughout, even when you’re in different timezones!
+While communicating with your team from home, it helps every bit as much if there are functions that can provide seamless and accessible face-to-face meetings.
+Apps like Slack, Zoom, Skype and Zello enable your team to achieve effective communication throughout, even when you’re in different timezones!
 All you need is a computer with a webcam and a microphone.

 Just because you can wander around in your pyjamas at home doesn’t mean you actually should during work hours.
 Take a shower and get dressed!
 If you don’t have a home office, at least create an ad hoc, bespoke working environment.
-Without an equipped home office space generally tends to lead people to the opposite of being productive, mainly due to identifying their home as a space to relax instead of getting their mindset to work.
+Without an equipped home office space, people tend to be the opposite of productive, mainly due to identifying their home as a space of relaxation.

-Instead of lying in bed with a laptop, you should be more deliberate.
-For example, you can simply move a nightstand far away from your desk and sit on a chair.
-Essentially creating an environment that you’re familiar with which reminds you of your workspace.
-This also creates an imaginary boundary with people in your household understanding that you’re at work.
+Instead of lying in bed with a laptop, train yourself to be more deliberate.
+This could be as simple as moving your nightstand away from your desk and using a chair.
+It’s all about creating an environment that you’re familiar with which reminds you of your workspace.
+This way, you also create an imaginary boundary with other people in your household.

 HR professionals suggest that “psychological segues” can help you build a more balanced work-life style.
 Drink a cup of coffee or tea to start the morning and do an indoor workout to call it a day.

-Online communication tools are designed to hopefully increase morale and productivity.
-Enforced working from home may lead us feeling isolated and not being able to bond with our industrial communities.
+Online communication tools are designed to increase morale and productivity.
+Enforced working from home may leave us feeling isolated and not able to bond with our industrial communities.

 Make no mistake, we are all facing an incredibly difficult time.
-Negative headlines, worrying about the sick and elderly, panic buying toilet papers and so forth.
-These can put responding to work emails and answering business calls to the back burner.
+Negative headlines, worrying about the sick and elderly, panic buying toilet paper and so forth.

-Prolonged isolation can potentially lead to depression and working alone remotely for a longer period of time can be demotivating.
-No matter the role you are in your company, it is crucial to keep up the morale of your team so that we can foster an empathetic and understanding team culture.
+Prolonged isolation and working alone remotely for a longer period of time can be demotivating.
+No matter the role you are in your company, it is crucial to keep up the morale of your team and foster an empathetic and understanding team culture.